dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 rest in later paragraphs.

 This helps you write a tight first sentence that summarizes the documentation.
-Also, tools like Dartdoc use the first paragraph as a short summary in places like lists of classes and members.
+Also, tools like dartdoc use the first paragraph as a short summary in places like lists of classes and members.

 {:.good}